 I was not going to leave — I loved what I had! — but it was not ok for things to continue as they were.
 I was determined to figure out how to reclaim control over myself and my life.

-If you are ready to make this change for yourself, it will be my honor to guide and support you through.
+If you are ready to make a change, it will be my honor to guide and support you through.
 Learn more about how we can work together to get you on the path to the good life you deserve to have.